udoprog/async-injector/README.md

 Asynchronous dependency injection for Rust.

-This crate provides a dependency injection system that can be used to reactively reconfigure you're application while it's running.
-Reactive in this case refers to the application being reconfigured as-the-value changes, and not for other typical scenarios such as when it's being restarted.
+This library provides the glue which allows for building robust decoupled applications that can be reconfigured dynamically while they are running.

-Values are provided as [Stream]s of updates that can be subscribed to as necessary throughout your application.
+For a real world example of how this is used, see [`OxidizeBot`] for which it was written.

 <br>